RonB/RonB/README.md

 - 👋 Hi, I’m @RonB
 - 👀 I’m interested in tech..
 AI and Machine learning for our company Flying-Pillow
-- 💞️ I’m looking to collaborate on any other project if I can be helpfull, looking for collaborators on my first NodeRED node project
+- 💞️ I’m looking for collaborators on our soon to be available Enterprise AI Platform
 - 📫 You can reach me thru Github

 <!---